Welcome (2007 film): Plot

 Rajiv, Ghunghroo, his wife, Ishika, Sanjana, Uday, Majnu, their henchmen, and Uday's lawyer are captured by RDX and brought to a cabin set next to a cliff.
-The frightened group is forced to play Pass the parcel with a globe — but the one who ends up with the globe must jump off the cliff, with these rules to be followed strictly and mandatorily.
+The frightened group is forced to play pass the parcel with a globe — but the one who ends up with the globe must jump off the cliff, with these rules to be followed strictly and mandatorily.
 When Rajiv refuses to pass the globe to Sanjana, Lucky angrily yanks it out of his hands, just as the music stops.
 Now that his son has the globe, RDX, known for always keeping his word and following the rules, figures the only way he can maintain his image is by killing everyone.
 Before he can, government brokers led by Purushottam sneak up and cut the footings of the illegally built cabin, causing the house to start falling over the cliff, with everyone trapped inside.
 However, the cabin is suspended by only 1 column.

 Hilarious chaos ensues as the group tries to balance the cabin together and keep it from falling off the cliff.
 Amidst this, Majnu tries to free Lucky's head from a vessel with an axe, during which an angry RDX tries to shoot Majnu but misses, causing the bullet to hit a beehive.
+And the bees started attacking them all.
 As the bees sting everyone, Rajiv finds a rope, and the group uses it to get back onto stable ground.
 But to everyone's shock, the floor breaks, and Lucky is found hanging on the edge of the cabin.
 While everyone else is bickering and Rajiv is trying to rescue him, Sanjana reveals the truth to everyone: she was the one who shot Lucky, but Rajiv blamed himself so that Sanjana wouldn't get in trouble.
 After Rajiv rescues Lucky, the cabin he is standing in falls off the cliff, leading everyone to believe that Rajiv died.
 However, Rajiv survives the event and is reunited with Sanjana and his family.
 Lucky and RDX are grateful to Rajiv for saving their lives and tell Rajiv to ask for anything that he wishes for.
 Rajiv requests that they give up crime, and RDX agrees, allowing Rajiv and Sanjana to finally get married.
 Uday and Majnu request RDX to get them married to Ishika, only to realize that Ishika had fooled them along with Rajiv as a part of his plan to marry Sanjana.
 This angers Uday and Majnu, who start to chase Rajiv.